 Using a green screen while streaming will allow you to hide your background or replace it with something more interesting.
 It opens up several opportunities for marketing, making your viewers laugh, and hiding the mess that is behind your gaming chair.

-How to Set Up Your Green Screen in Streamlabs OBS
+How to Set Up Your Green Screen in Streamlabs

 Select Video Capture Device.
 A pop-up screen will appear where you can insert any name you like for the source.
 Anything is fine.